simplelogica/refinerycms-admin-locales/readme.md

 in the views.
 If the user hasn't locale, the find locale method used will be the default refinery method.

-  This solves the locale dashboard conflicts with multiple users want different locales at the same time
+  This refinary extension solves the locale dashboard conflicts with multiple users who need different locales at the same time.

 ## How to add this extension to your project